eme22/spotify-notifications-steam/README.md

   - **Spotify Playback & Web API Modes**: Legacy modes that support connecting directly to Spotify's APIs (with automatic token refreshing and OAuth).
 - 🎨 **Rich Notifications**: Displays album artwork, artist names, song titles, and playback status directly in Steam's native notification system.
 - 🌐 **Multilingual Support (New!)**: Dynamically localizes all settings panels, tooltips, playback control labels, and notifications in **English, Spanish, and Portuguese** depending on the Steam Client's active language.
-- ⚙️ **Steam Native Control Panel**: Press `Ctrl+Shift+S` to open the settings interface inside Steam to select your preferred media source and adjust notification preferences.
+- ⚙️ **Steam Native Control Panel**: Access the settings interface directly via the Millennium settings inside Steam to select your preferred media source and adjust notification preferences.

 ---